stasm/l20n-react-experiments/readme.txt

-Here are my thoughts on integrating L20n with React.
+Here are my thoughts and rough notes on integrating L20n with React.

 I spent some time learning React (and other popular frameworks), went through a few tutorials and wrote some code.
 One of the most helpful